bala-subramanian-k-grl/ai-transcript-mindmap/ARCHITECTURE.md

-# 1. Local AI Transcript & Mind-Map App — Architecture Overview
+# 1. Local AI Transcript & Mind-Map App — High Architecture Overview

 The Local AI Transcript & Mind-Map App is a full-stack application designed to transform unstructured information (audio or text) into structured, meaningful output — entirely offline.
 The system now supports two primary processing pipelines:

 - **Voice → Transcript Pipeline:**
   Users record or upload audio through the browser.
-The backend processes the audio using Whisper to generate a raw transcript, which is then cleaned and refined using a locally running LLM.
+The backend processes the audio using Whisper to generate a raw transcript, which is then cleaned and refined using a locally running LLM (ollama).

 - **PDF Paragraph → Mind-Map Pipeline (New Feature):**
   The system extracts a user-specified paragraph from a PDF, normalizes and cleans the text, then generates both a JSON-based hierarchical mind-map and a visual mind-map representation using LLM-driven semantic structuring.